-The Society of Environmental Journalists is holding its seventeenth annual conference at Stanford University this week.
-We take a look at how the issue of global warming is being covered in the media with two leading environmental journalists, Tim Wheeler of the Baltimore Sun and Jim Motavalli of E/The Environmental Magazine. [includes rush transcript]
+The Society of Environmental Journalists is holding its 17th annual conference at Stanford University this week.
+We take a look at how the issue of global warming is being covered in the media with two leading environmental journalists, Tim Wheeler of The Baltimore Sun and Jim Motavalli of E/The Environmental Magazine. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

 AMY GOODMAN: We’re broadcasting from Stanford University in Palo Alto, California, where the annual meeting of the Society of Environmental Journalists is just kicking off.
 We’re joined by two leading environmental journalists: Tim Wheeler, a veteran reporter on growth and development and environmental issues for The Baltimore Sun; also Jim Motavalli, editor of E/The Environmental Magazine, the only independent national environmental bimonthly, author of two books, Breaking Gridlock: Moving Toward Transportation That Works and Forward Drive: The Race to Build "Clean" Cars for the Future.
 We welcome you both to Democracy Now!

 Tim Wheeler, the last environmental piece that you wrote, what are you dealing with in Maryland?